CHESMAYNE

 From the ‘Charlemagne’ pieces.

 Ivory.
-Italy - end of the 11th
+Italy - end of

-Century.
-Paris Cabinet des médailles.
+the 11th Century.
+Paris Cabinet des

-The FMO (First Move Option) of this mp was introduced in Spain
+The FMO (First Move Option) of this mp was introduced in Spain in 1280.
+Upto the 16th century a game

-century a game could be started by making two mp moves before your opponent
+could be started by making two mp moves before your opponent moved.
+This was the norm in Holland

-remain a PA!
-And promotion could only be to a MP already captured.
-If no MP
+only be to a MP already captured.
+If no MP had been captured the

-had been captured the mp remained a PA until a capture occurred.
-Steinitz was a leading proponent of the
+mp remained a PA until a capture occurred.

-The PA may move 1
+The PA may move 1 or

-or 2 cells on the first move but, only 1 cell thereafter.
+2 cells on the first move but, only 1 cell thereafter.

 The PAs get

-their name from an old French word meaning ‘foot-soldier’ and like the infantry they must advance against the
+their name from an old French word meaning ‘foot-soldier’ and like the infantry they must advance against the foe.
+The monogram ‘PA’ is used to identify these mps.

 On an 8 x 8 board the PAs are numbered PA1 to